Living in Tokyo: What is it like for foreigners?

 The 2020 summer Olympics is around the corner and everyone wants to visit Tokyo.
 There is a raft of amazing growth and development to ensure that everyone coming to the city is comfortable and safe.

 No one comes to Tokyo and ever gets used to its pampering and hospitality.
-The tradition that hovers everything in the city is something you will come to appreciate.
+The tradition that covers everything in the city is something you will come to appreciate.